 - 17.41 Play structure A playhouse and recreational equipment, such as swings, slides, basketball hoops, and jungle gyms, normally found in a residential setting. - 17.42 Pond A manmade body of water exceeding 100 square feet in area that is not required for stormwater management purposes. - 17.43 Private reception venue A location, indoors or outdoors, which is used primarily to host events such as weddings, corporate events, fundraisers, and anniversary celebrations.
-The term includes event barns. - 17.44 Rural accessory structure A structure so designated consistent with division 17 of article 7 of this chapter. - 17.45 Service window, drive-up An opening in a building through which patrons are served while remaining in a motor vehicle. - 17.46 Service window, walk-up An opening in a building through which patrons are served while standing outside of the building. - 17.47 Residential solar energy system, building-mounted An installation of equipment mounted on a building or incorporated into the exterior building materials that uses sunlight to produce electricity or provide heat or hot water to a residential building as an accessory use.
-(In contrast see Commercial solar energy system series 12.01) - 17.48 Residential solar energy system, free-standing An installation of equipment mounted on the ground that uses sunlight to produce electricity or provide heat or hot water to a residential building as an accessory use.
-(In contrast see Commercial solar energy system series 12.01) - 17.49 Storage container An enclosed metal container typically used to temporarily store merchandise and/or to transport materials.
-(In contrast see Portable storage container) - 17.50 Swimming pool A structure placed on the ground surface that is filled with water for swimming.
-The term does not include those pools that are below ground or those pools that are less than 15 feet in diameter and which are taken down and stored in the off-season. - 17.51 Temporary shelter A place where abuse victims or homeless individuals are temporary housed and provided with ancillary services. - 17.52 Utility cabinet A ground-mounted pedestal, junction box, cabinet, or similar feature that a service provider uses to provide telephone, electric, natural gas, cable television, cable Internet, transmission line, high speed monopole, or similar public service.
+The term includes event barns. - 17.44 Rural accessory structure A structure so designated consistent with division 17 of article 7 of this chapter. - 17.45 Service window, drive-up An opening in a building through which patrons are served while remaining in a motor vehicle. - 17.46 Service window, walk-up An opening in a building through which patrons are served while standing outside of the building. - 17.47 Solar energy system, building-mounted An installation of equipment mounted on a building or incorporated into the exterior building materials that uses sunlight to produce electricity or provide heat or water to a building. - 17.48 Solar energy system, free-standing An installation of equipment mounted on the ground that uses sunlight to produce electricity or provide heat or hot water to a building.
+(In contrast see Solar energy system series 12.01) - 17.49 Storage container An enclosed metal container exceeding 900 cubic feet typically used to temporarily store merchandise. - 17.50 Swimming pool A structure placed on the ground surface that is filled with water for swimming.
+The term does not include those pools that are below ground or those pools that are less than 15 feet in diameter and which are taken down and stored in the off-season. - 17.51 Temporary shelter A place where abuse victims or homeless individuals are temporary housed and provided with ancillary services. - 17.52 Utility cabinet A ground-mounted pedestal, junction box, cabinet, or similar feature that a service provider uses to provide telephone, electric, natural gas, cable television, cable Internet, or similar public service.
 A utility cabinet may be located within a public right-of-way or on private property. - 17.53 Yard shed An accessory building designed to store yard furniture and tools, equipment, and supplies normally associated with lawn and garden care.